Skip to content

 Pick the narrowest rule that has the right view of the model:

-• node-level checks for local constraints
+• node-level checks for local constraints — one typed check per AST node kind

-• one root-model check when the rule needs to see a graph or an aggregate view of the document
+• model-level checks for whole-document properties such as duplicates or cycles — one root-model check when the rule needs a graph or an aggregate view

-If you only need the general structure of a validator class and registry setup, see Custom Validator.
+Start with Dependency Loops, which attaches a whole-document rule to a real Pegium example.
+For the general structure of a validator class and registry setup, see Custom Validator.